 Dehydration is the condition caused by the loss of too much bodily fluid.
 This happens when you’re losing more fluids than you are taking in, and the body doesn’t have enough fluids to work properly.
 The symptoms of dehydration can be hidden beneath other troubling symptoms.
 You may not realize the effect that dehydration is having on your body when you are undergoing drug detox and feeling withdrawal symptoms.

 If you notice decreased urine output, inability to sweat, fainting, sluggishness, confusion, or heart palpitations, you might be dehydrated.
-If any of these are present while also noticing that you are dizzy, weak, increased thirst, have dry eyes, dry mouth, or a swollen tongue, then you are experiencing dehydration.
+If any of these are present while also noticing that you are dizzy, weak, increased thirst, have dry eyes, dry mouth, or have a swollen tongue, then you are experiencing dehydration.
 Dehydration during detox happens quickly because of expended water, vomiting, and diarrhea.

 Why is it Dangerous to be Dehydrated During Drug Detox?